Skr0ut/3131-3505-Data/README.md

 ## Portfolio: Max Mascini
 This is my submission for my Portfolio

-In this data evaluation I use what I have learned in this class to clean up the data, and produce some usefull graphs and statistics.
+This project is still a work in progress and I plan to continue to work on the data and eventually produce some statistical analysis.

 I have taken a data set from another class in which we conducted a replication experiment of the AttentionTrip Game.
+In this data evaluation I use what I have learned in this class to clean the data, and produce some usefull graphs.

 This experiment was run as an ipad 'game' which tests for function of three attentional networks: alerting, orienting, and executive function.

 #### The essential variables you need to know are: